bkper/exchange-bot/README.md

 For every transaction in a base book, it will generate another transaction on associated books, with different currencies.

-Transfer between permanent accounts with currencies defined are done by entering the amounts in each currency in the transaction description.
+Transfer between permanent accounts in different currencies are done by entering the amounts in each currency in the transaction description.

 Example: